mytho-io/smart-contracts/README.md

 └── README.md              # This file
 ```

-### Contracts Under Audit
+### Audited Contracts

-The following contracts are currently undergoing security audit and represent the latest additions to the MYTHO ecosystem:
+The following contracts have successfully completed security audit and represent the latest additions to the MYTHO ecosystem:

 - **`BoostSystem.sol`** - Advanced daily engagement system with streak mechanics
 - **`Posts.sol`** - Community content platform with NFT posts and token rewards